 SWITCH-Africa Green is implemented by UNEP with the assistance of the European Union.
 The European Union is made up of 27 Member States who have decided to gradually link together their know-how, resources and destinies.
 Together, during a period of enlargement of 50 years, they have built a zone of stability, democracy and sustainable development whilst maintaining cultural diversity, tolerance and individual freedoms.
 The European Union is committed to sharing its achievements and its values with countries and peoples beyond its borders.

 Up to four SEED Africa Awards in Malawi, Mozambique and Namibia are sponsored by the Government of Flanders:

 The Government of Flanders is active in Malawi, Mozambique and South Africa.
 It works not only with the local authorities, but also with indirect actors such as NGOs, research institutes and international organizations.
 In South Africa, the focus is on job creation through Small Enterprise Development, and improving food security through smallholder farming.

 Hogan Lovells is one of the largest international business legal practices, with over seven thousand people operating from 40 offices in Europe, Asia and the United States.
 The firm advises many of the world's largest corporations, financial institutions and government organisations.
 They regularly act on complex, multi-jurisdictional transactions and commercial disputes.
-Adelphi Research is an independent think tank and policy consultancy and host of SEED.

 Additional support is provided by the Ministry of Economic Affairs of the Netherlands:

 The Ministry of Economic Affairs promotes the Netherlands as a country of enterprise with a strong international competitive position and an eye for sustainability.
 It is committed to creating an excellent entrepreneurial business climate, by creating the right conditions and giving entrepreneurs room to innovate and grow.
-Adelphi Research is an independent think tank and policy consultancy and host of SEED.